 Oral assessment provides AI-proof evaluation.
 Students present their understanding, respond to questions, and defend their reasoning in real time.
 This reveals depth of knowledge that written work might mask.

-Collaborative projects with defined roles limit AI misuse.
-When four students each take responsibility for different aspects of a group presentation, individual accountability increases.
-Each student must demonstrate their contribution.
+Accountability hinders AI misuse in collaborative projects with defined roles.
+When learners each take responsibility for aspects of a presentation, accountability increases.
+Each learner shows their contribution, per Johnson and Smith (2023).

 Communicate these boundaries explicitly.
 Don't assume students understand the ethical line.
 Model appropriate AI use.
 Show students how you use AI for planning but not for assessment design.
 Discuss why some tasks benefit from AI assistance while others require independent thinking.